 Large Capitalization Company Risk.
 Investments in large capitalization companies may go in and out of favor based on market and economic conditions and may underperform other market segments.
 Some large capitalization companies may be unable to respond quickly to new competitive challenges and attain the high growth rate of successful smaller companies, especially during extended periods of economic expansion.
-As such, returns on investments in stocks of large capitalization companies could trail the returns on investments in stocks of small and mid-capitalization companies.
+As such, returns on investments in stocks of large capitalization companies.